AndrewMcMahan/SeatingChartGenerator/README.md

 ## Introduction
-This project is based upon generously released code written by Brad Greco.
-The inception of this project, and all code written up to at least April 2016 was written by Mr. Greco.
-To see more of Mr. Greco's work, please visit https://www.bgreco.net/
+This project is based upon generously released code written by [Brad Greco](https://www.bgreco.net/about).
+The inception of this project, and all code written up to at least April 2016 was written by [Mr. Greco](https://www.bgreco.net/about).
+To see more of his work, please visit https://www.bgreco.net/

 ## Demo